Community mental health often is defined as the movement to provide

 This page explores why so many communities still suffer devastating consequences of lack of treatment for serious, chronic, and/or recurring mental health issues.

-Nearly 55 years after Congress passed the 1963 community mental health law, which led to widespread "de-institutionalization" from state "mental hospitals," we have de-stigmatized mental illness to some extent, but we sure don't know enough about providing aftercare to follow up from acute episodes.
+Nearly 55 years after Congress passed the 1963 community mental health law, which led to widespread "de-institutionalization" from state "mental hospitals," we have removed the stigma from mental illness to some extent, but we sure don't know enough about prevention or providing aftercare to follow up from acute episodes.

-TThe consequences are seen in domestic violence, crime in general, mass killings, stand-offs, hostage situations, homelessness, and "co-occurring" issues, such as mental illness paired with substance abuse.
+The consequences are seen in domestic violence, crime in general, mass killings, stand-offs, school shootings, hostage situations, homelessness, and "co-occurring" issues, such as mental illness paired with substance abuse.

 You don't have to be a community leader, law enforcement professional, or elected official for too long to realize that the community mental health treatment system is broken.
 We see that a mass killer at Virginia Tech University had been identified as mentally ill and in need of hospitalization, but was neither hospitalized nor closely monitored.